viant/fluxor/service/action/system/patch/apply_spec.md

 - For truncated hunks, you may end with "*** End of File".

 Rules
+- When operating of file system
+  - Never guess workdir - always confirm with user
+  - Never use workdir as '.'
   - Paths are relative to workdir; absolute paths are rejected with a corrective error.
   - Parent directories for Add/Move targets are created as needed inside workdir.
   - Update/Delete fail if the target does not exist.
 - The tool validates structure and stops on the first structural error, returning a helpful message.

 Output
 - Returns status and counts of lines added/removed for the applied patch; includes an error message on failure.

 Example